Chris Pincher scandal: Background

-Chris Pincher has served as Member of Parliament (MP) for Tamworth since 2010 as a member of the Conservative Party.
+Chris Pincher had served as Member of Parliament (MP) for Tamworth since 2010 as a member of the Conservative Party.
 In February 2022, Pincher was appointed as Deputy Chief Whip by Boris Johnson.

 Incidents

 2017 incident

 On 5 November 2017, Pincher resigned as Comptroller of the Household (Assistant Whip) and voluntarily referred himself to the Conservative Party's complaints procedure and the police, as part of the 2017 Westminster sexual misconduct allegations.
 He was accused of sexual assault by former Olympic rower and Conservative candidate Alex Story.

-In 2017, Story alleged that he had been the subject of unwanted sexual advances from Pincher in 2001, when the MP invited Story to his flat, where Pincher massaged his neck and talked about his "future in the Conservative Party", before changing into a bathrobe.
+In 2017, Story alleged that he had been the subject of unwanted sexual advances from Pincher in 2001, when Pincher invited Story to his flat, where Pincher massaged his neck and talked about his "future in the Conservative Party", before changing into a bathrobe.
 Recounting the episode, Story said that Pincher's advances had made him seem like a "pound shop Harvey Weinstein".
 Pincher said that "I do not recognise either the events or the interpretation placed on them" and that "if Mr Story has ever felt offended by anything I said then I can only apologise to him".
 Pincher was also accused of "touching up" former Labour MP Tom Blenkinsop, who told him to "fuck off".
 On 23 December 2017, the Conservative Party's investigating panel determined that Pincher had not breached the code of conduct.